FitDiff: Robust monocular 3D facial shape and reflectance estimation using Diffusion Models: Method

 Our training scheme consists of two phases: Initially, we conduct the training for the branched texture AE, followed by the subsequent training for the denoising UNet model.
 The first part of our training protocol entails the training of the branched multi-modal AE~\cite{Esser_2021_CVPR}, whereby triplets are employed as input data:

 where $\mathbf{A}_D$ represents the diffuse albedo, $\mathbf{A}_S$ the specular albedo and $\mathbf{N}$ the normals.
 Our approach includes a branched multi-modal discriminator~\cite{lattas2023fitme} in combination with a perceptual loss~\cite{zhang2018perceptual} as the training loss.
-The discriminator is a path-based discriminator~\cite{Esser_2021_CVPR} comprising two branches, to accommodate their different statisctis \cite{lattas2023fitme}.
+The discriminator is a path-based discriminator~\cite{Esser_2021_CVPR} comprising two branches, accommodating their different statistics \cite{lattas2023fitme}.
 The first branch gets as input the concatenation of diffuse and specular albedos $\mathbf{A}_D \bigoplus \mathbf{A}_S$, whereas the second branch receives the normals $\mathbf{N}$.
 Furthermore, we adhere to the default training parameters outlined in~\cite{Rombach_2022_CVPR}.
 For a given triplet $x_k$, the encoder $\mathcal{E}$ projects $x_k$ into a latent representation $\mathbf{z}_{tex} = \mathcal{E}(x_k)$, where $\mathbf{z}_{tex} \in \mathbb{R}^{h \times w \times c}$.
 Then, the latent vector $\mathbf{z}_{tex}$ is fed into the decoder $\mathcal{D}$, which produces a reconstructed output triplet $\bar{x}_k$.
 We downsample the input texture UVs by a factor of $f = H/h = 512/64 = 8$, following the downsampling investigations in ~\cite{Rombach_2022_CVPR} and due to computational limitations.
-For the shape decoder, we use an LSFM~\cite{booth2018large} model, pre-trained in $\sim$10k identities.
+We use the LSFM~\cite{booth2018large} model for the shape decoder, pre-trained with $\sim$10k identities.